Apply for a License (Under 18) in Tennessee

 - Nashville, TN 37243

-If your application is approved, the DOS will send it back along with a letter of approval.
+If your application is approved, the Department of Safety and Homeland Security will send it back along with a letter of approval.
 You will then need to head to your local DOS office with:

 - Primary and secondary proofs of identitification.